It's time to create your dreaded SEO reports again.

 The best part is it only takes 15 minutes to set them both up.

-This template was designed by Ahrefs to include the metrics businesses and clients want to see on an SEO report.
+We designed this template to include the metrics and insights businesses want to see on an SEO report.

 Later on, we dive deeper into how we've improved upon this report internally, to measure the metrics that directly impact revenue.